The Best Anti-Aging Serum: What Actually Works

 What is the most effective ingredient in an anti-aging serum?

 Retinoids have the strongest evidence, but they can irritate.
-Bakuchiol is a plant-based alternative that delivers similar smoothing results with much less irritation, which is why it suits sensitive and mature skin well.
+Bakuchiol is a plant-based alternative shown to deliver similar smoothing results with much less irritation, which is why it suits sensitive and mature skin.
+Antioxidants and lipids round out a complete formula.

 Why isn't my anti-aging serum working?

-Often because it's mostly water and evaporates before the actives absorb, or because the concentration of active is too low.
-A lipid-based concentrate that sinks into the skin barrier tends to outperform a water-heavy serum.
-Here's why serums evaporate before they work.
+Often because it's mostly water and evaporates before the actives absorb, or the active concentration is too low.
+A lipid-based concentrate that sinks into the skin barrier tends to outperform a water-heavy serum — here's why serums evaporate before they work.

 Are natural anti-aging serums as effective as synthetic ones?

-They can be, when they use evidence-backed botanicals like bakuchiol and cacay oil at meaningful concentrations.
-See the natural ingredients with the best evidence.
+They can be, when they use evidence-backed botanicals like bakuchiol at meaningful concentrations.
+See the natural ingredients with the best evidence, or our rosehip vs retinol comparison.